Armstrong Facts Main Menu

-Situated on the Atlantic coast in beautiful Savannah, Georgia, Armstrong Atlantic State University is a dynamic public university known for excellent arts and sciences along with outstanding professional programs.
+Situated on the Atlantic coast in beautiful Savannah, Georgia, Armstrong State University is a dynamic public university known for excellent arts and sciences along with outstanding professional programs.
 With approximately 7,100 students, Armstrong is small enough to foster a genuine sense of community and large enough to offer more than 100 academic programs that prepare our graduates for success in their careers and leadership in their communities.
 Armstrong is part of the University System of Georgia.

 Founded in 1935 in the historic Armstrong House

 Armstrong is ideally located just 25 miles from Tybee Island Beach.
 To the north, just 15 minutes away, lies the downtown Savannah Historic District with its Revolutionary and Civil War-era homes, idyllic squares surrounded by magnificent Spanish moss-draped oaks, and an exciting nightlife scene along River Street and in City Market.
 The 268-acre campus is a beautiful arboretum adjacent to a busy area of shopping malls, movie theaters and restaurants.

 Main Campus · 11935 Abercorn Street · Savannah GA 31419

 We also have an affiliated center in Hinesville, GA:

 Liberty Center · 740 East General Stewart Way, Suite 210 · Hinesville GA 31313